The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Introduction

-The detection of X-rays in eROSITA can therefore significantly reduce the degeneracy between UCDs and high-redshift quasars using the ubiquitous, strong coronal and jet X-ray emission of the latter.
-In this work, we present a pilot $z\sim 6$ quasar discovery program in eRASS1 through eRASS:4.
-The sensitivity of eROSITA to the X-ray emission of $z\sim 6$ quasars has already been demonstrated by \citet{wolf21}: we expect eROSITA to detect $\sim 100$ of the most X-ray luminous quasars ($\mathrm{log} \, L_\mathrm{X} > 45.5$), at the end of the mission (eRASS:8).
-In this luminosity-redshift regime, the strong X-ray emission arises from a range of high-energetic physical effects including Doppler boosting of non-thermal jet emission \citep[e.g.][]{belladitta20}, inverse Comptonization of cosmic microwave background photons \citep[iC-CMB, e.g.][]{ighina19,medvedev20} and rapid accretion \citep[e.g.][]{wolf22,zappacosta23}. eROSITA therefore probes a diversity of X-ray boosting mechanisms whose contributions are yet to be disentangled \citep[e.g.][]{ighina21}.
+Thus, the detection of X-rays in eROSITA can significantly reduce the degeneracy between UCDs and high-redshift quasars using the latter's ubiquitous, strong coronal and jet X-ray emission.
+In this work, we present a pilot $z\sim 6$ quasar discovery program in eRASS1 through eRASS:4. \citet{wolf21} have already demonstrated the sensitivity of eROSITA to the X-ray emission of $z\sim 6$ quasars: we expect eROSITA to detect $\sim 100$ of the most X-ray luminous quasars ($\mathrm{log} \, L_\mathrm{X} > 45.5$), at the end of the mission (eRASS:8).
+In this luminosity-redshift regime, the strong X-ray emission arises from a range of high-energetic physical effects including Doppler boosting of non-thermal jet emission \citep[e.g.][]{belladitta20}, inverse Comptonization of cosmic microwave background photons \citep[iC-CMB, e.g.][]{ighina19,medvedev20} and rapid accretion \citep[e.g.][]{wolf22,zappacosta23}. eROSITA thus probes a diversity of X-ray boosting mechanisms whose contributions are yet to be disentangled \citep[e.g.][]{ighina21}.
 Our selection pipeline combines optical, IR and X-ray information.
 Similar panchromatic searches, spanning multiple orders of magnitudes in frequency, have recently been successfully performed by \citet{gloudemans22,ighina23}.
 In these works, the authors based their selection on the detection of jets at radio frequencies with the LOw-Frequency ARray (LOFAR, \citealt{vanhaarlem13}) and the Australian square kilometre array pathfinder (ASKAP, \citealt{hotan21}) instead of accretion signatures in X-rays.
-We report the discovery of 5 new $z>5.6$ quasars in the joint Dark Energy Survey data release 2 (DES DR2\footnote{In this work, DES always refers to the second data release of the survey.}, \citealt{abbott16}) footprint, two of which are robustly detected in the eRASS catalogs.
-The newly discovered eRASS quasars are rare and extremely energetic phenomenons at high redshift, which we showcase in this work: an X-ray variable broad absorption line (BAL) quasar and a blazar, i.e. a quasar for which the jet axis closely aligns with the line of sight.
+We report the discovery of 5 new $z>5.6$ quasars in the joint Dark Energy Survey data release 2 (DES DR2\footnote{In this work, DES always refers to the second data release of the survey.}, \citealt{abbott16}) footprint, two of which are robustly detected in the eRASS catalogues.
+The newly discovered eRASS quasars are rare and highly energetic phenomenons at high redshift, which we showcase in this work: an X-ray variable broad absorption line (BAL) quasar and a blazar, i.e. a quasar for which the jet axis closely aligns with the line of sight.